swcarpentry/python-novice-inflammation/index.md

 > Notebook although it can be taught through any Python interpreter.
 > The commands in this lesson pertain to **Python 3**.
 {: .prereq}

+### Getting Started
+To get started, follow the directions in the "[Setup](/setup/)" tab to download data to your computer and follow any installation instructions.